 If your business case is approved, you will receive an HMG approval code.
 This should be included on all briefs and other paperwork related to the business case.

 The Cabinet Office Minister may set some conditions upon which your spending approval is contingent.
 These will be set out in the decision letter sent to your Director of Communications, and you will be asked to acknowledge them, and agree how your progress towards meeting them will be reported back.
 Conditions will also be recorded on GCS Flow and you will receive a notification automatically when all conditions are due to be complete.

 Our acceptance of any Professional Assurance application for spending in a subsequent financial year will be dependent on you meeting any conditions set on previous approvals.

-All new contracts for the supply of any communications services must be procured only through government frameworks approved by the Cabinet Office.
+All new contracts for the supply of any communications services must be procured through government frameworks approved by the Cabinet Office.
 For guidance on procurement through approved frameworks please refer to the Crown Commercial Service website.

-If your campaign involves paid-for media, please ensure that your team uses the Client Briefing Template to communicate your requirements to the media buying agency MG OMD.
+If your campaign involves paid-for media, please ensure that your team uses the client briefing template to communicate your requirements to the media buying agency MG OMD.
 To access the brief, go to the tab marked ‘Documents’ and download the document titled ‘RM6003 Client briefing template’.

 You should not run pitches and brief agencies before you have received formal approval from the Cabinet Office.

 Departments must provide quarterly performance updates to the GCS Ministerial Board for each campaign that receives spending approval, using the standard reporting template.
 Responses are due in the first week of July, the first week of October, the first week of January, and the first week of April and should demonstrate the impact of the campaign over the past quarter and progress towards meeting its success KPIs that were set out in the PASS form.